kdakan/React-React-Router-and-Redux/README.md

     }
   }
   ```
 * Reducers should be pure functions, meaning that their result value only depends on their inputs (function parameters), and they should not mutate their input parameters either.
 They should be deterministic and return the same result when called with the same parameters, so they should not generate random numbers or ids, or get the current date.
-They should also not have side-effects, like making a database or network api call, or print something to the screen, or log to the console.
-We should do the nondeterministic and side-effect operations in the action creators instead and pass the side-effects to the reducer inside its action parameter, like a client-side or server-side generated guid or timestamp, or fetched values over a network api (get, post, put, etc.), etc. Generic operations like logging, should be carried out inside ```Redux``` middleware functions, which intercept all the reducers.
+They should also not have side-effects, like making a database or network API call, or print something to the screen, or log to the console.
+We should do the nondeterministic and side-effect operations in the action creators instead and pass the side-effects to the reducer inside its action parameter, like a client-side or server-side generated guid or timestamp, or fetched values over a network API (get, post, put, etc.), etc. Generic operations like logging, should be carried out inside ```Redux``` middleware functions, which intercept all the reducers.
 * The reason behind reducers being pure functions is because, the ```connect()``` mechanism does a shallow comparison, it checks the reference of the state slice returned from the reducer to decide if a re-render is necessary.
 If the state slice is mutated (its reference is same yet its content is changed), Redux will not notice the change and will not re-render the component.
 The reason for not mutating inner parts of the state returned by reducers, is because if we mutate it, we will lose the history of the state changes and lose the ability to track and debug state.
 * When we need to change an inner nested member of the slice state, we need to clone both that member and all its parents, else Redux will not notice the change and re-render the connected component.
 For example, to change the value of state.a1.b1 inside a reducer, we need to clone and change b1, then clone a1, and clone the state parameter.
 We don't need to clone the other members of the state, like state.a2 or state.a2.b1, so these can keep the same references as before.
 Note that it is not recommended to store deeply referenced objects inside state.
 We can clone members and merge them with the spread operator ```...``` and object literal syntax ```{``` ```}```, like
   ```jsx